 Sourcing of policies from electronic sources including the internet shall include a date in which such source was accessed.
-Policy sourcing should also be mindful of other provision such as copyright laws and appropriate referencing styles.
+Policy sourcing should also take into considerations other provisions such as copyright laws and appropriate referencing styles.
 Relevant Laws and other Provisions shall be articulated and considered also as policy reference and source points.

-Policies shall be reviewed annually, according to a predetermined schedule or as required.
+Policies shall be reviewed annually, in accordance with a schedule determined by the service or as deemed necessary.